OpenDataology/website/content/en/docs/distributions/ibm/deploy/authentication.md

     export INGRESS_GATEWAY_IP=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
     ```

-## Exposing the Kubeflow dashboard with DNS and TLS termination
+## Exposing the OpenDataology dashboard with DNS and TLS termination

-The following instructions use the Kubeflow dashboard as an example.
+The following instructions use the OpenDataology dashboard as an example.
 However,
 they apply to other web UI applications, since they all go through the Istio
 ingress gateway.